illinois-cs241/illinois-cs241.github.io/_posts/2016-08-24-know-your-tools.md

 ## Valgrind + GDB + Clang

-In this course you will need to know how to use Valgrind + GDB + Clang
+In this course, you will need to know how to use Valgrind + GDB + Clang.

-**Once you are in your VM** please create a file called 'dumb.c' in your 'know_your_tools' directory that you just made.
+**Once you are in your VM**, please create a file called 'dumb.c' in your 'know_your_tools' directory that you just made.
 Now write a valid C program in 'dumb.c' that will segfault.
 Now compile with clang

 {% highlight bash %}
 clang dumb.c -o dumb -g